ApertureDevelopment/WoltLab-Community-Bridge/README.md

-# WorldLab-Community-Bridge
+# WorltLab-Community-Bridge
-The First Public WorldLab Community Bridge for Garry's Mod
+The First Public WorltLab Community Bridge for Garry's Mod

 #What does it do?#

-It allows you to Synchronise your WorldLab Ranks with a GMod Server
+It allows you to Synchronise your WorltLab Ranks with a GMod Server
 WARNING: Currently it just works with ULX ( http://ulyssesmod.net/downloads.php )

 #How does it work?#